Setting up your homepage with Editions

 Your store’s logo provides branding for your site and a clickable link to return to the homepage.

 By default, Editions will display your store name as your logo.
 To replace it, click the Upload image button and select the file you'd like to use.
-We recommend an a 300 x 100px .png image file.
-Large images will be automatically resized to fit this constraint.
+We recommend a 300 x 100px .png image file.
+Larger images will be automatically resized to fit this constraint.

-To add links to your menus, you must leave the theme editor by clicking the back button, and then the Back to Shopify link in the top left corner.
+To add links to your menus, you must leave the theme editor by clicking the back button in the top left hand corner (you actually need to click twice — once out of the Header settings and again on the Themes link to get back to the admin).
 Go to Online store > Navigation.
 Here, you’ll find two pre-populated menus: Main menu and Footer menu.
-You can edit the links in these menus by clicking Edit menu or create additional menus by clicking Add menu.
-For more on how to configure menus, see Shopify’s instructions.
+You can edit the links in these menus by clicking on the titles to edit them, or create additional menus by clicking the purple Add menu button.
+For more on how to configure menus click here.

 Back in the theme editor, under Header > Navigation, you'll "connect" your menu to your header.
 By default, it will display the Main menu, but you can connect any menu you create from the Menu dropdown.

-If you find the default font size and spacing of any dropdown menus you create to large, you can select the Condense dropdown menu size option to reduce the overall size.
+If you find the default font size and spacing of any dropdown menus you create too large, you can select the Condense dropdown menu size option to reduce the overall size.

 Like a footer on a document or report, a website footer contains information listed at the bottom of a page.
 Typically, the footer is the area that visitors expect to find the "fine print"—legal information such as terms and conditions and privacy policies, but also FAQs, size guides, and contact information.
 Editions provides the space to display all of these and more.